 Facilities/Patient Directories: We may include your name, location in our facility, general condition, and religious affiliation in our patient directory at your location for use by clergy and visitors who ask for you by name unless you object in whole or in part.
-The opportunity for you to agree or object may be given retroactively in emergency situations.
+In an emergency situation and if you are incapacitated, you will be given the opportunity to agree or object when it becomes practicable.

 Individuals Involved in Your Care: We may disclose your medical information to a family member, friend or other person that you indicate is involved in your care or the payment for your health care, unless you object in whole or in part.
-The opportunity for you to agree or object may be given retroactively in emergency situations.
+In an emergency situation and if you are incapacitated, you will be given the opportunity to agree or object when it becomes practicable.

 We will not use or disclose your medical information for any other purpose unless you give us written authorization to do so.
 If you give us written authorization to use or disclose your medical information for a purpose that is not described in this notice, then, in most cases, you may revoke it in writing at any time.
 Your revocation will be effective for all your medical information that we maintain, unless we have taken action in reliance on your authorization.